Cuba's president confirms US talks as island's energy and economic crises intensify

 Staffing of embassy in Havana

-The officials stressed that there is still time to solve the problem and that the embassy and the State Department were looking at potential solutions.
+The officials stressed that there is still time to solve the problem and that the embassy and the State Department were looking at potential solutions, including possibly importing fuel from private sources if the Cubans allow it.

-A reduction in staffing at the embassy would likely lead to a U.S. demand for a similar reduction in staffing at the Cuban embassy in Washington, the officials said.
+A reduction in staffing at the embassy in Havana would likely lead to a U.S. demand for a similar reduction in staffing at the Cuban embassy in Washington, the officials said.

 Brian Fonseca, who studies the Americas at Florida International University, said that a reduced presence at the U.S. embassy would be a less than ideal scenario at a moment when Trump is pressing for dramatic change in the Cuban government.